-UW SRP's Community Engagement Core builds capacity and connections
+UW SRP's Community Engagement Core helped build capacity and connections

-The Community Engagement Core (CEC) is a key integrating element in the University of Washington Superfund Research Program.
-The Core assists UW SRP investigators and other staff in building bi-directional relationships with community organizations and agencies involved in hazardous waste site contamination and cleanup.
-The CEC works with community stakeholders and federal, state and local agencies to develop intervention strategies to reduce community exposures to hazardous substances in order to improve public health.
-The CEC works with many community partners througout EPA Region 10.
-A list of current community partners is below.
+The Community Engagement Core (CEC), active through June 2022, was a key integrating element in the University of Washington Superfund Research Program.
+The Core assisted UW SRP investigators and other staff in building bi-directional relationships with community organizations and agencies involved in hazardous waste site contamination and cleanup.
+The CEC worked with community stakeholders and federal, state and local agencies to develop intervention strategies to reduce community exposures to hazardous substances in order to improve public health.
+The CEC worked with many community partners throughout EPA Region 10.
+A list of the SRP CEC's community partners is below.

-- Duwamish River Cleanup Coalition (Lower Duwamish Waterway Site CAG)
+- Duwamish River Community Coalition (coordinator, EPA Duwamish Superfund Site Community Advisory Group).

 - Puget Soundkeeper Alliance